pipeforce/pipeforce.github.io/docs/guides/propertystore/10_propertystore-basics.md

 ```
 global/app/*/data/**
 ```
-This key pattern will match any key starting with prefix `global/app`, followed by any app name (without any slash), followed by `/data/`, followed by any further charachters at any level.
-It will match these keys:
+This path pattern will match any path starting with prefix `global/app`, followed by any app name (without any slash), followed by `/data/`, followed by any further charachters at any level.
+It will match these paths:
 ```
 global/app/myapp/data/user
 global/app/ontherapp/data/user
 global/app/third/data/folder/file
 ```
-But it won't match these keys:
+But it won't match these paths:
 ```
 global/app/myapp/config/app
 tmp/data